Rajapaksa ally named PM in Sri Lanka as protest site cleared - KESQ

 Associated Press

-COLOMBO, Sri Lanka (AP) — An ally of the Rajapaksa political family was appointed Friday as Sri Lanka’s prime minister, hours after security forces cleared the main protest site occupied for months by demonstrators angry at the Rajapaksas over the country’s economic collapse.
+COLOMBO, Sri Lanka (AP) — A Rajapaksa political ally was appointed Sri Lanka’s prime minister Friday, hours after army troops and police forcefully cleared the main protest site occupied for months by demonstrators angry at the Rajapaksas over the country’s economic collapse.

-New President Ranil Wickremesinghe, who was elected by lawmakers and sworn into office earlier this week, appointed his school classmate Dinesh Gunawardena to succeed himself.
-Gunawardena is 73 and belongs to a prominent political family.
+The overnight raid occurred even though protesters had announced they would vacate the site on Friday voluntarily, and the U.N., U.S. and others denounced the heavy-handed force that was used.
+A lawyer said several protesters were hospitalized for injuries and that journalists and a lawyer were among people arrested.

-The security forces were witnessed beating up at least two journalists.
+Security forces were seen beating up at least two journalists.
 At least two lawyers also were assaulted when they went to the protest site to offer their counsel, said the Bar Association of Sri Lanka, the main lawyers’ body in the country.

-It also said one lawyer and several journalists were arrested.
+Some protesters were badly injured and some protesters and lawyers were arrested, said Harshani Siriwardana, a lawyer and a protester.

-The lawyers’ association called for a halt to the “unjustified and disproportionate actions” of armed forces targeting civilians.
+The Bar Association called for a halt to the “unjustified and disproportionate actions” of armed forces targeting civilians.
 It called on Wickremesinghe to ensure he and his government respected the rule of law and citizens’ rights.

 “The use of the Armed Forces to suppress civilian protests on the very first day in office of the new President is despicable and will have serious consequences on our country’s social, economic and political stability,” the association said in its statement.

-On Monday, when he was then the acting president, Wickremesinghe declared a state of emergency that gave him broad authority to act in the interest of public security and order.
-Authorities have broad power to search premises and detain people, and Wickremesinghe can change or suspend any law.

-On Friday, he issued a notice under the state of emergency calling out the armed forces to maintain law and order nationwide.
-The emergency must be reviewed by Parliament regularly to decide whether to extend it or let it expire.

-Wickremesinghe, also 73, has wide experience in diplomatic and international affairs and has been overseeing bailout talks with the International Monetary Fund.
-He said Monday those discussions were near a conclusion and talks on help from other countries had also progressed.
+Earlier this week, Wickremesinghe said bailout talks with the International Monetary Fund were near a conclusion and talks on help from other countries had also progressed.
 He also said the government has taken steps to resolve shortages of fuel and cooking gas.

+Even after restoring order and installing a new government, the outlook for reaching agreement on a bailout remains unclear.
+The head of the IMF, Kristalina Georgieva, told the Japanese financial magazine Nikkei Asia this week that the fund hopes for a deal “as quickly as possible.”

+But Wickremesinghe said earlier this month that the task was proving difficult because Sri Lanka is effectively bankrupt.